nasa/fmdtools/_sources/docs/Development Guide.rst.txt

 		The uncontrolled aspect of a system which may effect system inputs and behaviors.
 May be modeled as a :term:`function`.

 	Action
 		A specific task to be performed by an :term:`agent` used to represent human/autonomous operations.
-May be specified by extending the :class:`fmdtools.define.block.action.Action` class and added to a :class:`fmdtools.define.block.function.Function` as a part of an Action Sequence Graph :class:`fmdtools.define.architecture.action.ActionArchitecture`.
+May be specified by extending the :class:`~fmdtools.define.block.action.Action` class and added to a :class:`~fmdtools.define.block.function.Function` as a part of an Action Sequence Graph :class:`~fmdtools.define.architecture.action.ActionArchitecture`.

 	Rate
-		The expected occurence (frequency) of a given :term:`mode`, which may be specified in a number of ways using :meth:`fmdtools.define.container.mode.Mode.faultmodes`.
+		The expected occurence (frequency) of a given :term:`mode`, which may be specified in a number of ways in the :class:`fmdtools.define.container.mode.Mode` class.

 	Cost
 		A metric used to define severity of a scenario.
 While cost is defined in a monetary sense, it should often be defined holistically to account for indirect costs and externalities (e.g., safety, disruption, etc).
-One of the default outputs from :meth:`fmdtools.define.block.base.Simulabl.find_classification()` for models or blocks.
+One of the default outputs from :meth:`fmdtools.define.block.base.Simulable.find_classification()` for models or blocks.

 	Expected Cost
 		A metric used to define risk of a scenario, calculated my multiplying the :term:`rate` and :term:`cost`.

 	Endclass
-		The end-state classification given from :meth:`fmdtools.define.block.base.Simulabl.find_classification()`.
+		The end-state classification given from :meth:`fmdtools.define.block.base.Simulable.find_classification()`.

 	Scenario
 		A specific set of inputs to a simulation, including :term:`parameters`, :term:`Fault Mode` s, and :term:`Disturbances`.
-Defined in :class:`fmdtools.sim.scenario.Scenario`.
+Defined in :class:`~fmdtools.sim.scenario.Scenario`.

 	Disturbances
 		A specific sequence of variable values over time which may modify system behavior.

 	Sample
 		A set of :term:`scenario` s to simulate a model over to represent certain hazards or parameters of interest.
-May be generated using :class:`fmdtools.sim.sample.FaultSample` for fault modes or :class:`fmdtools.sim.sample.ParameterSample` for nominal parameters.
+May be generated using :class:`~fmdtools.sim.sample.FaultSample` for fault modes or :class:`~fmdtools.sim.sample.ParameterSample` for nominal parameters.

 	Nested Approach
-		The result of simulating a fault sampling :term:`Approach` (:class:`fmdtools.sim.sample.SampleApproach`) within a nominal :term:`Approach` (:class:`fmdtools.sim.sample.ParameterSample`).
-Created in :func:`fmdtools.sim.propagate.nested_sample()`.
+		The result of simulating a fault sampling :term:`Approach` (:class:`~fmdtools.sim.sample.SampleApproach`) within a nominal :term:`Approach` (:class:`~fmdtools.sim.sample.ParameterSample`).
+Created in :func:`~fmdtools.sim.propagate.nested_sample()`.

 	Static Propagation
 		The undirected propagation of model behaviors within a timestep.
 Defined for each function using :meth:`fmdtools.define.block.Function.static_behavior`, which may run multiple times in a timestep until behavior has converged.
-The static :term:`behavior` s are propagated through the graph using the method :meth:`fmdtools.define.architecture.function.FunctionArchitecture.prop_static()`.
+The static :term:`behavior` s are propagated through the graph using the method :meth:`~fmdtools.define.architecture.function.FunctionArchitecture.prop_static()`.

 	Dynamic Propagation
 		The progression of model states over time.
 Defined for each function using :meth:`fmdtools.define.block.Function.dynamic_behavior`, which runs once per timestep.
 The dynamic :term:`behavior` s are propagated using the method :meth:`fmdtools.define.block.Function.static_behavior`, which may run multiple times in a timestep until behavior has converged.
-The static :term:`behavior` s are propagated through the graph using the method :meth:`fmdtools.define.architecture.function.FunctionArchitecture.propagate()`.
+The static :term:`behavior` s are propagated through the graph using the method :meth:`~fmdtools.define.architecture.function.FunctionArchitecture.propagate()`.

 	Propagation
-		The simulation of :class:`fmdtools.define.architecture.function.FunctionArchitecture` :term:`behavior` s, including the passing of :term:`flow` s between :term:`function` s and the progression of model states over time.
+		The simulation of :class:`~fmdtools.block.base.Simulable` :term:`behavior` s, including the passing of :term:`flow` s between :term:`function` s and the progression of model states over time.

 	Resilience
 		The expectation of defined performance metrics over time over a set of hazardous :term:`scenario` s, often defined in terms of the deviation from their nominal values.

 	End-state
-		The state of a :class:`fmdtools.define.block.base.Simulable` at the final time-step of a simulation.
+		The state of a :class:`~fmdtools.define.block.base.Simulable` at the final time-step of a simulation.

 	FMEA
 		A table outlining the risks of hazardous :term:`scenario` s in terms of their rate, severity, and expected risk.
-By default, the :mod:`fmdtools.analyze.tabulate` module produces cost-based FMEAS, with the metrics of interest being :term:`rate`, :term:`cost`, and :term:`expected cost`, however these functions can be tailored to the metrics of interest.
+By default, the :mod:`~fmdtools.analyze.tabulate` module produces cost-based FMEAS, with the metrics of interest being :term:`rate`, :term:`cost`, and :term:`expected cost`, however these functions can be tailored to the metrics of interest.

 	Behavior Over Time
 		How a the states of a system unfold over time.
 Defined using :term:`behavior`.

 	Model History
-		A history of model states over a set of timesteps defined in :class:`fmdtools.analyze.history.History`.
-Returned in fmdtools as a nested dictionary from methods in :mod:`fmdtools.sim.propagate`.
+		A history of model states over a set of timesteps defined in :class:`~fmdtools.analyze.history.History`.
+Returned in fmdtools as a nested dictionary from methods in :mod:`~fmdtools.sim.propagate`.

 	FRDL
 		See: :term:`Functional Reasoning Design Language`.

 	Architecture
 		Composition of blocks.
-Defined using :class:`fmdtools.define.architecture.base.Architecture` and its sub-classes.
+Defined using :class:`~fmdtools.define.architecture.base.Architecture` and its sub-classes.

 	Functional Reasoning Design Language
 		Language used to define/represent the network structure and behavioral propagation of an :term:`Architecture`.